 Root, Stem and Crown Rots – Root, stem, and crown rots commonly affect petunias planted in areas of poor drainage or that are chronically over watered.
 Leaves wilt despite regular watering and stems may begin to soften.
 Correcting the drainage and watering less frequently is the only solution if an affected petunia can be saved at all.
 Often, it’s easier to pull plants and start over early in the season.

 Botrytis Blight – Botrytis blight may cause spots or other discoloration on flowers and leaves that eventually sprout brown-grey spores.
 Again, this disease is favored by wet bedding conditions, so let up on the watering when it appears.
 Prune out any diseased sections of your plants and pick up fallen debris; drying out the bed should prevent reinfestation.

-Powdery Mildew – Powdery mildew doesn’t need soaking wet conditions thrive, but often appears where plants are spaced too tightly, obstructing air flow.
+Powdery Mildew – Powdery mildew doesn’t need soaking wet conditions to thrive, but often appears where plants are spaced too tightly, obstructing airflow.
 Look for white, powdery spots of spores that spread or cover leaves and flowers completely.
 Powdery mildew can be treated with neem oil, but you should also correct the conditions allowing this disease to get a foothold.

 Verticillium Wilt – Verticillium wilt causes an overall decline in plant vigor, often causing older leaves to wilt before younger ones, or only part of a plant to die at first.
 There is no cure for verticillium wilt, so pull your plants and try again in pots.
 In some areas, the soil can be heated enough through soil solarization to kill the fungal pathogen.